ragini-kalvade/Tapify-/README.md

-# UI Design Concepts - Semester Team Project
+# UI Design Concepts - Semester Project

 This repository contains all the deliverables for the **UI Design Concepts** course.
 The project follows an iterative design and development process, exploring principles of User Experience (UX) and Human-Computer Interaction (HCI).